NathanPr03/splunk-mcp/README.md

-# splunk-mcp
+# spotify-mcp
-MCP Server for Interfacing with Splunk
+MCP Server for Interfacing with Spotify